The death toll from flash floods in northwest Pakistan has jumped to 157, officials say

-PESHAWAR, Pakistan (AP) — Flash floods triggered by torrential rains have killed over 280 people and left scores of others missing in India and Pakistan over the past 24 hours, officials said Friday, as rescuers brought to safety some 1,600 people from two mountainous districts in the neighboring countries.
+PESHAWAR, Pakistan (AP) — Flash floods triggered by torrential rains have killed over 280 people in India and Pakistan and left scores of others missing, officials said Friday, as rescuers brought to safety some 1,600 people from two mountainous districts in the neighboring countries.

-In Pakistan, a helicopter carrying relief supplies to the flood-hit northwestern Bajaur region crashed on Friday due to bad weather, killing all five people on board, including two pilots, a government statement said.
+In Pakistan, a helicopter carrying relief supplies to the flood-hit northwestern Bajaur region crashed due to bad weather, killing all five people on board, including two pilots, a government statement said.

+And devastating floods in India led to the suspension of an annual Hindu pilgrimage and the evacuation of thousands of pilgrims.

-Sudden, intense downpours over small areas known as cloudbursts are increasingly common in India’s Himalayan regions and Pakistan’s northern areas, which are prone to flash floods and landslides.
-Cloudbursts have the potential to wreak havoc by causing intense flooding and landslides, impacting thousands of people in the mountainous regions.
+Cloudbursts — sudden, intense downpours over small areas — are increasingly common in India’s Himalayan regions and Pakistan’s northern areas, and can wreak havoc by causing intense flooding and landslides.

-Experts say cloudbursts have increased in recent years partly because of climate change, while damage from the storms also has increased because of unplanned development in mountain regions.
+Experts say cloudbursts have increased partly because of climate change, while storm damage has increased because of unplanned development in mountain regions.

-Top leaders in both countries offered condolences to the victims’ families and assured swift relief.
+Top leaders in both countries offered their condolences to the victims’ families and assured them of swift relief.

 Dozens missing in remote Himalayan village

 At least 300 people were rescued Thursday after a powerful cloudburst triggered floods and landslides, but the operation was halted overnight.
-Officials said many missing people were believed to have been washed away.
+Officials said many missing people were believed to have been washed away, and the number of missing could increase.

-At least 50 seriously injured people were treated in local hospitals, many of them rescued from a stream filled with mud and debris.
-Disaster management official Mohammed Irshad said the number of missing people could increase.
+At least 50 seriously injured people were treated at hospitals, many of them rescued from a stream filled with mud and debris.

-Sneha, who gave only one name, said her husband and a daughter were swept away as floodwater gushed down the mountain.
-The two were having meals at the community kitchen while she and her son were nearby.
+Sneha, who gave only one name, said her husband and a daughter were swept away — the two were having meals at the community kitchen while she and her son were nearby.
 The family had come for the pilgrimage, she said.

 Kishtwar district is home to multiple hydroelectric power projects, which experts have long warned pose a threat to the region’s fragile ecosystem.

-In northern and northwestern Pakistan, flash floods killed at least 243 people in the past 24 hours, including 157 people who died in the flood-hit Buner district in northwest Pakistan on Friday.
+In northern and northwestern Pakistan, flash floods killed at least 243 people, including 157 people who died in the flood-hit Buner district in northwest Pakistan on Friday.

 Mohammad Suhail told The Associated Press that dozens of people were still missing, and rescue operations were underway.

-He said 78 bodies were recovered from various parts of the district by midday Friday, and another 79 were pulled from the rubble of collapsed homes and flooded villages later.
+He said 78 bodies were recovered by midday Friday, and another 79 were pulled from the rubble of collapsed homes and flooded villages later.

 “The death toll may rise as we are still looking for dozens of missing people,” Suhail said.